Academic Probation or Suspension

 Students are required to maintain good academic standing.
-The Academic Review Board may suspend students who do not meet the standards listed below from the college.
+MWCC may suspend students who do not meet the standards listed below from the college.

 - Attempted credits include all courses for which the student registered, except those dropped during the first week of classes.

-- Each repeated course counts toward registered credits, although only the higher grade received is used in the grade point computation.
+- Each repeated course counts toward attempted credits, although only the higher grade received is used in the grade point computation.

-- The first semester that a student fails to meet the minimum quality point average (QPA) requirement, he or she will be placed on academic probation.
+- The first semester that a student fails to meet the minimum grade point average (GPA) requirement, he or she will be placed on academic warning.

-- A student who has been on probation for one semester and who fails to make the minimum quality point average the following semester will be suspended from the college.
+- A student who has been on warning for one semester and who fails to make the minimum grade point average the following semester will be suspended from the college.